macvaz/modern-data-stack/README.md

 docker-compose exec spark spark-shell
 ```

-Just past this code in the shell in order to test the connection between Spark and iceberg REST metastore:
+Just past this code in the shell in order to test the connection between Spark, Iceberg runtime and Hive metastore:

 ```scala
 import org.apache.spark.sql.types._